cupid-ide/cupid/nuopcdocs/approach.rst

 The model also needs to be roughly divided into several execution
 methods: initialize, run, and finalize.
 Each of these methods may contain several phases.
-The run method should allow the model to take a single timestep, or accept a parameter defining the number of timesteps or a "run until" time.
+The run method should allow the model to execute a single timestep, or accept a parameter defining the number of timesteps or a "run until" time.